FIRST-Robotics-Competition/FTA-Notepad/docs/Apple_Silicon_Dev_Setup.md

 # 3. Install FMS

+> [!TIP]
+> Since we're running FMS inside of a VM with a custom networking setup, you don't need to use a special
+> FMS offseason build for this development.

 Once you download your FMS installer EXE, unfortunately there's no obvious way to get it into your VM.
 As mentioned earlier, the shared folder functionality (using the default SPICE share) doesn't work on packages that big, and using the libvirt sharing always results in a blue screen for me.

 The easiest solution I've found is spinning up a quick Python HTTP server to transfer files.
-Create a folder to share on your HTTP server (i'm using a folder in my Downloads folder called `UTM Share`)
+Create a folder to share with your HTTP server (i'm using a folder in my Downloads folder called `UTM Share`) on your macOS host.
+Then open a macOS terminal and use the following commands to start the file server:

 ```
 cd ~/Downloads/UTM\ Share